 2. Plan For the Future

-When you're diagnosed with cancer, it can be hard to think of the future.
-I was scared to imagine a future in case something else stopped me or my health was threatened again.
-With each year, I find it meaningful to celebrate being cancer free by committing to future plans, goals and dreams as well as reflecting on all that I have overcome and traversed.
-You deserve to be abe to dream of the future.
-Plan that trip, set that goal and commit to yourself.
+With each year, I find it meaningful to celebrate being cancer free by committing to future plans, goals, and dreams, as well as reflecting on all that I have overcome and traversed.

-3. Celebrate Being Cancer Free With a Physical Outing
+3. Go on a Physical Outing

-As the years pass since my cancer diagnosis, my gratitude has grown for my body my health and the ability to move.
-I look back to the days of chemotherapy, the years of exhaustion and the healing from surgeries grateful for every muscle allowing me to exert myself.
-Take time to celebrate being cancer free with some type of physical activity.
-It could be a hike, biking or even just a slow walk in a pretty place anything to ground you in gratitude for your body.
+Take time to celebrate being cancer free with some physical activity.
+It could be a hike, biking, or even just a slow walk in a pretty place, anything to ground you in gratitude for your body.

-4. Celebrate With Loved Ones
+4. Celebrate with Loved Ones

-It can be hard to let people into your full cancer journey because it's in all honesty fucking terrifying and there are so many ups and downs it's hard to communicate the full extend to anyone who hasn't been through it.
-While your friends may not understand the full extend of your healing and what the milestones mean to you, they love you and want to celebrate you being alive.
-Think about letting your family and friends join you for a cancer free milestone celebration.
+It can be hard to let people into your full cancer journey because it's, in all honesty, terrifying, and there are so many ups and downs it's hard to communicate the full extent to anyone who hasn't been through it.

 5. Pamper Yourself

-I suggest making self-care a part of your everyday routines, but around the time of your cancer anniversary why not take your pampering to the next level.
-Schedule a spa day, get a massage or take yourself to a special dinner.
-You deserve all the love and pampering on this special milestone.
-Take time to pamper that body and celebrate being cancer free.
+I suggest making self-care a part of your everyday routines, but around your cancer anniversary, why not take your pampering to the next level?
+Schedule a spa day, get a massage, or take yourself to a special dinner.

 6. Give Back to the Cancer Community